Kinoma/SourceDocumentation/kinoma_documentation_template.md

 This document provides a starting point for creating drafts of Kinoma technical documentation in the proper Markdown format.
 The formatting conventions are first described in general and then presented in terms of how to apply them in different contexts.

-If starting from scratch, please work from a copy of this document, retaining the original for later reference; in the copy, delete whatever parts of it don’t apply in your case (including explanatory text like this, once you no longer need it) and replace stub or filler text with the appropriate text for the documentation you’re writing.
+If starting from scratch, please work from a copy of this document, deleting whatever parts of it don’t apply in your case (including explanatory text like this, once you no longer need it) and replace stub or filler text with the appropriate text for the documentation you’re writing.

 <!--From CR: The doc titles in the next paragaph should be links—but what are the appropriate URLs?-->
 See also the editorial style guidelines in the _Kinoma Documentation Style Sheet_.
 Writers of documents in the KinomaJS documentation suite should also read the _KinomaJS Documentation Writer’s Guide_, which focuses on the process and content rather than the format or ediytorial style.